CountyEthics

 Warnings 3

-• The gorge floor and approach path will be wet and slippery; take care on the walk-in.
+• The gorge floor will be very wet and potentially slippery on the walk-in and between routes.

 Reasoning